bookercodes/pusher-chatkit-tut/README.md

 As you will see, the starter termplate doesn't contain any interesting logic, just boilerplate we need to run a React application and a simple Node server.

-Our client-side is based on the [Create React App template](https://github.com/facebook/create-react-app).
+"Sever?
+No one mentioned a server!"
 The server uses Node.
 If you're unfamiliar with Node, don't worry.
 After the next section, we won't really touch the server.

 To get started, download the starter template then run `npm install`: